-- Warranty information: Fill out and return the warranty card to Linear Acoustic to ensure your software and documentation are kept up to date. - Bag containing one power cord (style matches country unit is shipped to), a handy "sharpie" with our name and logo conspicuously emblazoned on it, a quick start sheet that is worth reading, and this manual.
+- Warranty information: Fill out and return the warranty card to Linear Acoustic to ensure your software and documentation are kept up to date. - A front-panel USB extension cable for software updates (PLEASE SAVE THIS!) - Bag containing one power cord (style matches country unit is shipped to), a handy "sharpie" with our name and logo conspicuously emblazoned on it, a quick start sheet that is worth reading, and this manual.